 The four most commonly cited sources are listed first (books, journal articles, official publications and reports, and websites).
 Under Other sources are lots of other different sources of information - including social media, newspaper articles and TV programmes - just select the relevant one to see an example of how you reference this in APA 7th.

-There are many systems of referencing available; this guide will focus on the 7th edition of the American Psychological Association (APA) system which is used for the Schools of Education, Psychology, and Sport and Exercise Science at the University of Lincoln.
+APA referencing (7th ed.) is used for the Schools of Education, Psychology, and Sport and Exercise Science at the University of Lincoln.

 The APA referencing style is published in the Publication Manual of the American Psychological Association.
-The 7th edition of the Manual was published in October 2019 and provides a full outline of how to reference in APA for a wide variety of different formats.
-Copies of the Publication Manual are available in the Library at: https://library.lincoln.ac.uk/items/200706
+The 7th edition of the Manual was published in October 2019 and covers all aspects of writing in APA style.
+The Library's referencing information is based on the guidance in the Publication Manual.

 If you need any help with APA referencing or have any queries please contact your Subject Librarian:

 (Academic Subject Librarian for Psychology and Sport and Exercise Science)

 Subject guides available at: